PayalSasmal10/PayalSasmal10/README.md

 <p align="left">
 <a href="https://dev.to/payalsasmal/how-to-deploy-the-front-endreact-and-backenddjango-with-postgres-at-heroku-4lo1" title="How to deploy the Front-end(React) and Backend(Django) with Postgres at Heroku"><img src="https://dev-to-uploads.s3.amazonaws.com/uploads/articles/e4m8e82ydttyzx2xly7k.png" alt="How to deploy the Front-end(React) and Backend(Django) with Postgres at Heroku" width="250px" align="left" /></a>
 <a href="https://dev.to/payalsasmal/how-to-deploy-the-front-endreact-and-backenddjango-with-postgres-at-heroku-4lo1" title="How to deploy the Front-end(React) and Backend(Django) with Postgres at Heroku"><strong>How to deploy the Front-end(React) and Backend(Django) with Postgres at Heroku</strong></a>
 <br/> I deployed the Task Tracker at Heroku.
 In this blog I will share each steps what needs to be followed for deploying a full stack web application without any cost.
-Below are the steps to deploy Full stack web app using Heroku.....
+Below are the steps to deploy Full stack web app using Heroku.
+Back-end folder at root directory of git.
+Don't add your code under sub folder.
+Because Heroku need to understand which languages you are using.Check the below structure for your project and app.
 </p><br/>

 <p align="left">
 <a href="https://dev.to/payalsasmal/deploy-your-react-app-on-github-3i26" title="Deploy your React App on GitHub"><img src="https://dev-to-uploads.s3.amazonaws.com/uploads/articles/mqezc2fn1ozsguu826jj.png" alt="Deploy your React App on GitHub" width="250px" align="left" /></a>
 <a href="https://dev.to/payalsasmal/deploy-your-react-app-on-github-3i26" title="Deploy your React App on GitHub"><strong>Deploy your React App on GitHub</strong></a>
 <br/> Hey Everyone!.I know that you came here when you are really tired from deploying your React App on Netlify or Heroku etc. which makes the process little complex.
 But are you aware that you can deploy your React application for free on GitHub?
 How?
 I'm going to show you how my Emoji Search App website is online using GitHub Page.
-Here it comes.Back-end folder at root directory of git.
-Don't add your code under sub folder.
-Because Heroku need to understand which languages you are using.Check the below structure for your project and app...
+Here it comes..
 </p><br/>

 <p align="left">